Mrs Samantha Hillier

 Mrs V Dodd

 Welcome to our Reception Class which is part of the school's Foundation Stage Unit.

-On a Wednesday afternoon Mrs Barnes and Mrs Richardson (who also works in Nursery) take the Reception class under Mrs Hallett's direction.
+On a Thursday afternoon Mrs Briggs, Mrs Barnes and Mrs Weir will take the Reception class.

 How to help your child with reading and writing

 Help your child become a good writer by supporting their talking skills.
 A child with nothing to say is in danger of becoming a child who has nothing to write about.
 Confidence in speaking (in their own language if English is not their first language) is essential to reading and writing success.